Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	2. Downside analysis:  Once you start doing this, you can't stop doing this, and it doesn't get cheap.
 This isn't a failsafe technology at all.
 	3. Mechanism proposal:  Perfect farming weather forever.
 That makes sense to me.
 	4. Authorial protest:  My biggest frustration here is that it rubbishes most non-literal interpretations of biological productivity.
 Biological productivity can also be forestry, medicine, weird biotechnological interventions, stupidly healthy sapients, etc.  Yet here?
 It's just food.
 Wood, at best.
 Perfecting the weather doesn't suggest the weird and wonderful stuff is getting made the way "vacuum based life" or even "symbiotic ecosystem" implies that the weird and wonderful stuff is being made.
 And I mean, sure, the galaxy needs food grown somewhere... but food is a pretty low-tech commodity, too.
+	5. Trivia:  The icon shows a partly cloudy sky with rain falling from it onto arid ground.
+Additionally to the clouds in the sky, there are a bunch of drones flying.
+This suggests literal rain drones.
+That is not how this technology could be built.
+	6. Bureaucratic waste analysis:  It's expensive, and you can never stop once you start.
+Sounds like bureaucracy to me.
+	7. Liberation rating:  3/5
+	8. Protection rating:  3/5
+	9. Technological smoothness:  1/5
+	10. Technological extremophilia:  5/5
+	11. Stress/Boredom rating:  3/5  (Eustress)
+	12. Me-points:  2/3
+	13. Special categories:  Ecological

 ---